erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 Confidentiality Note: All data, queries, and visualisations shown here are 100% synthetic.
 Real analysis was performed on a private production database.

-### 3. Efficient Parts Delivery Routing for Car Assembly Lines
+### Project 3.
+Efficient Parts Delivery Routing for Car Assembly Lines
    - Description: Algorithm to optimise delivery routes for automotive parts, considering constraints like one-way paths, capacities, and just-in-time delivery based on takt time.
    - Tech: Python with OR-Tools for vehicle routing.
    - [View Project](./projects/assembly-line-delivery-routing/README.md)